tsbreuer/osu-auto-host/README.md

 # AutoHost for osu!
 A bot for osu! multiplayer to allow automatic beatmap rotation.
 This software was created to test capabilities of ekgame's [Bancho client framework](https://github.com/ekgame/bancho-client) project *(please note these links do not work with the current bot, for such look down the readme)*.

-*This bot was originally done by ekgame and I've got his permission to modify it.
+*This bot was originally done by ekgame and I've recieved his permission to modify it.
 All API's and dependencies used are made by him but contain some slight modifications*